samuelstevens/personal-website/writing/design.md

 I'm a CSE student, so I program as a hobby.
 I like to think I'm good at writing code, deploying applications, fixing errors, and visual design.

-Unfortunately, I am not good at visual design (I'll use design in the rest of this article to mean visual design, aesthetics, etc. Interaction design is very different [1]).
+Unfortunately, I am not good at visual design (I'll use design in the rest of this article to mean visual design, aesthetics, etc. Interaction design is very different [^book]).
 I simply haven't practiced enough to improve, and I don't foresee myself working on it in the future.

 This is a problem, because bad design will cause a negative first impression because it's not visually appealing.
 I don't want my lack of design skill to limit the viability of my applications.
 I also don't want to dedicate more time than is necessary to aesthetics when I could be improving the product's power or ease of use.